 After his very detailed research he concludes ” as no paupers ever seemed to have lived in this property and the Bastille was never owned by the township of Netherthong or by the Huddersfield Guardians, the reports of this building ever being a workhouse seem to be inaccurate folklore “.

 The majority of the inmates were unmarried with some widows/widowers.
-They came from all over Yorkshire with the exception of 7 from Ireland, 1 from North America and 1 each from Faversham,Hereford,Manchester and Lincoln.
-There were only 4 inmates from Netherthong.
+They came from all over Yorkshire with the exception of seven from Ireland, one from North America and one each from Faversham,Hereford,Manchester and Lincoln.
+There were only four inmates from Netherthong.